 Like the rather larger Great Malvern Priory, 3.5 miles north, the parish church of Little Malvern Priory was once part of a Benedictine monastery, flourishing for around four centuries until closure by order of Henry VIII, in 1534, at which time the site consisted of an ornate church with a square central tower between north and south transepts, adjoining a cloister that was lined by other monastic buildings.
 The monastery was subsidiary to the larger institution at Worcester, and was always relatively small, inhabited by no more than 30 monks.
 Following the Dissolution, the nave of the church was soon demolished but the rest survived, purchased by a local landowner, John Russell of Strensham, and later transferred to the parishioners, while part of the remainder of the site was developed as a manor house (Little Malvern Court), also still intact, and held by descendants of the Russell family.

 The first church at the priory was constructed at the end of the 12th century, though only some minor sections of the walls remain from this time; instead, most of the building dates from the 1480s when it was rebuilt and restored under the guidance of Bishop Alcock, having become somewhat dilapidated.
-The condition of the transepts and two adjacent chapels deteriorated in the following centuries and are now ruined, but the rest of the building - the tower and chancel - remains intact, and is still used for regular services.
+The condition of the transepts and two adjacent chapels deteriorated in the following centuries and these sections are now ruined, but the rest of the building - the tower and chancel - remains intact, and is still used for regular services.

 The interior contains a variety of original, late medieval features including stone carvings, stained glass and floor tiles, and the place has an peaceful, evocative atmosphere, helped by its remote, countryside setting; apart from the manor house and a few other nearby buildings, the surroundings are open farmland, with the steep slopes of the Malvern Hills rising a short distance west.
 Added interest comes from the ruined fragments of the transepts and chapels, some of which are incorporated into the garden of the manor.